-- Ignorers/Deniers are not health conscious because they don't accept that they have health problems or risk factors, or they just don't care.
+- Ignorers/Deniers are not health conscious because they don't accept that they have health problems or risk factors or don't care.

 In the next post in this series [at this link], I examine the character qualities of these four groups, i.e., the cognitions, emotions, behaviors, knowledge & understanding, and coping strategies that promote or impede one's willingness and ability to adhere to healthy living strategies.

-A growing body of research in mind-body medicine not only demonstrates an undeniable interplay between biomedical, psychological, and social factors, but points specifically to a causal link between mental/emotional problems and many physical illnesses.
-The field of psychoneuroimmunology is demonstrating that stressful life events can adversely affect the immune system.
-Other researchers are identifying “coronary-prone behaviors” such as feelings of insecurity and a perceived lack of self-efficacy.
-Still others are finding a connection between optimism, coping skills, and physical health.
+A growing body of research in mind-body medicine demonstrates an undeniable interplay between biomedical, psychological, and social factors and points specifically to a causal link between mental/emotional problems and many physical illnesses.
+The field of psychoneuroimmunology demonstrates that stressful life events can adversely affect the immune system.
+Other researchers are identifying "coronary-prone behaviors" such as insecurity and a perceived lack of self-efficacy.
+Still, others find a connection between optimism, coping skills, and physical health.
 Potentially high-cost, medically dangerous behaviors — such as excessive consumption of alcohol, use of illicit drugs, violence, and unsafe sex — also find their roots in behavioral disorders.
 For example, researchers found that depression is a precursor to heart disease, with certain depressed patients being 50 percent more likely to develop or die from heart disease than those without such symptoms, even though they had no prior history of heart disease.
-Depression, therefore, likely affects not only the mind but also physical health by being linked to increased blood pressure and abnormal heart rhythms, as well as chronically elevated stress hormone levels, which can increase the heart's workload.
+Depression, therefore, likely affects the mind and physical health by being linked to increased blood pressure, abnormal heart rhythms, and chronically elevated stress hormone levels, which can increase the heart's workload.